borisreitman/webutil/README.md

 Searches elements up the DOM hierarchy, until it finds an element with a given CSS class.

+##### resize_textarea_to_fit( textarea_node )

+You can call this function on every input event.
+It will make sure that the text area expands or collapses to wrap the text.
+It will not collapse more than its original size.

 ## Date Utilities

 Functions that help present dates to end user in a concise, easily understoond way.